tahyratayev/jsonplaceholder-api-automation/README.md

 🤖 AI Disclosure

 This project was partially assisted using ChatGPT (OpenAI) to:
-Create some negative scenarios except basic ones
+- Create some negative scenarios except basic ones
+- maven-tests.yml file

 📧 Author